 We’ve been discussing our summer plans lately.
 Talking about doing some local sightseeing, planning a vacation, and fitting a camping trip in there too.
 The girls had such a good time camping last year, they’re already clamouring to go again.
 I’m looking forward to unplugging, slowing down, and reconnecting with nature.
 Sleeping under the stars, cooking over a fire, and spending lazy afternoons dog paddling in the river… these are the kinds of memories I want to leave with my kids.

-Speaking of camping, today I made a batch of gluten-free, grain-free, paleo-friendly granola.
-High in healthy fats, omega-3s, energy, protein, and fiber, this granola is perfect to take along for camping and hiking!
+Speaking of camping, today I made a batch of gluten-free, grain-free, paleo-friendly honey vanilla granola.
+High in healthy fats, omega-3s, energy, protein, and fiber, this granola is perfect to take along for camping and hiking, or as a high-energy afternoon snack!

 Instead of oats or other grains, my granola is made with almonds, cashews, pistachios, pumpkin seeds, coconut, and flax seeds.